 Lauren Wells-Mann is an actor, director, dancer, choreographer and arts educator.
 As a proud company member with MPAACT, she has had the pleasure of directing the following productions: Pulled Punches (BTAA and Black Excellence Award Nominee for Best Direction) Mother of the Dark Water (Jeff Nominee for Best Ensemble, Black Excellence Nominee for Best Production and Best Direction), By Association by Shepsu Aakhu (Black Excellence Nominee for Best Production) and various podcast plays.
 Assistant Director credits include: Upstate by Aaron Todd Douglass, directed by Carla Stillwell and Crowns by Regina Taylor, directed by Chuck Smith.
 Mrs. Wells-Mann holds a Bachelors of Fine Arts in Theater/Acting (Columbia College Chicago) and a Masters in Secondary Education (Univ. of Phoenix).
 She began her professional acting career with Eta Creative Arts foundation.
 It was here that Lauren had the pleasure of working with esteemed directors such as Ilesa Duncan, Kemati Porter, Runako Jahi and Cheryl Lynn Bruce.
 She has also performed with companies such as Lookingglass, Black Ensemble, MPAACT, Harlem Theater Company, Healthworks Theater Company, and Victory Gardens to name a few.
 Mrs. Wells-Mann has been coaching competitive acting and speech events for the Illinois High School Association for 20 years.
 Under her direction, students have won numerous state and national championships in various acting and public speaking activities.
 Lauren Wells-Mann believes in the power of the arts and the importance of BIPOC artists having autonomy over their own narratives.
 It is a mission to which she is deeply committed.

 Josh is a Chicago native and graduated from ChiArts as an Acting major as part of the school’s second-ever class to graduate.
 He then went on to receive his bachelor’s degree in Organismal Biology and Ecology from Colorado College (’18).
-He is a Chicago Youth Shakespeare alumnus, teaching artist, and currently serves on its board of directors; he is also a company member of Visión Latino Theater Company, striving to tell the stories of his people and give them a space to do so.
-Josh has been teaching at ChiArts for the last 5 years, first as a science teacher, then an acting teacher, and now both!
-While Josh has performed around Chicago (his favorite city!), lately his efforts have taken him to LA and Detroit for various educational performances.
-He is represented by DeSanti Talent Agency.
+He is a Chicago Youth Shakespeare alumnus, teaching artist, and served on its board of directors until its dissolution in 2023; he is also a company member of Visión Latino Theater Company, striving to tell the stories of his people and giving others a space to do the same.
+Josh has been teaching at ChiArts for the last 5 years, first as a science teacher, then an acting teacher, and now he is serving the Theatre Department as the department assistant!
+Josh has performed around Chicago, his efforts have taken him to LA and Detroit for various educational projects.
+Josh is honored to work as the Theatre Department Assistant, and work to make the department a safe, reliable space like he had when he studied here.
+He is represented by Gray Talent Group.